SvenMichaelKlose/bender/README.md

 d:      0 0
 scr:    0
 count:  0
-    end
+    end data
 ```

+### block

+Under construction.
+The directive `block` will be used to tell bender
+to fill up virtual entities called segments.

+At the moment this directive does absolutely nothing.

 ### end

-Ends an "if" or "data" directive.
+Ends an "if", "data" or "block" directive.
+The name of the directive
+that should be ended should be passed as an argument.

 ```
+    ; The four possible forms of `end`. end if
+    end data
-    end
+    end block
+    end ; To be deprecated, soon.
 ```

 # Assembling programs